-Roughly half of the world's largest SOEs are in China, and another quarter are in other emerging economies.
+must answer to shareholders every quarter and are more focused on maximizing earnings in the immediate term.39 Roughly half of the world's largest SOEs are in China, and another quarter are in other emerging economies.
 The Association of Southeast Asian Nations (ASEAN), in particular, has a large concentration of SOEs.
 South Korea, Western Europe, and Latin America are home to many large family-controlled firms.
 In contrast, most of the world's widely held public companies are found in North America and Japan (Exhibit 15).
 In general, privately owned firms have a larger presence in emerging economies than in advanced economies (the exception being Western Europe).
 Widely held public firms are more likely to focus on profit margins; privately held firms tend to focus on asset productivity.

-Many of the new competitors are family- or state-owned
+Exhibit 15 Many of the new competitors are family- or state-owned Share of total revenue pool, 2006-11 %

 1 Based on 500 largest firms by sales in 2014.
+NOTE: Numbers may not sum due to rounding.

-SOURCE: Bureau van Dijk; Fortune India 500; McKinsey Global Institute analysis

-39 Perspectives on the long term: Building a stronger foundation for tomorrow, Focusing Capital on the Long Term initiative, Canada Pension Plan Advisory Board and McKinsey & Company, March 2015.
+SOURCE: Bureau van Dijk; Fortune India 500; McKinsey Global Institute analysis Perspectives on the long term: Building a stronger foundation for tomorrow, Focusing Capital on the Long Term initiative, Canada Pension Plan Advisory Board and McKinsey & Company, March 2015.
 Family and government owners of emerging-economy firms tend to have higher controlling stakes than their counterparts hold in advanced-economy firms.
 Controlling shareholders in China, for example, tend to hold twice as much share in their own companies as shareholders in Western Europe.
 This may contribute to more aggressive pursuit of growth.40 Family-controlled firms from emerging economies frequently have higher asset and revenue growth than their counterparts in advanced economies, and they are quickly expanding their M&A activity (see Box 3, "Using M&A as a competitive strategy," later in this chapter).
 Firm ownership patterns vary widely by sector (Exhibit 16).
 Family-owned firms are more likely to be found in consumer-facing sectors such as retail, hospitality, and consumer discretionary products.
 Walmart, the largest retailer in the world by revenue and profits, is ultimately controlled by Walton Enterprises, a holding firm owned by the descendants of founder Sam Walton.
 State-owned enterprises tend to dominate infrastructure sectors, such as telecom, utilities, and resource extraction, in emerging markets.
 Ranking among the ten largest companies in the world by revenue are three Chinese state-owned infrastructure firms: Sinopec, China National Petroleum, and State Grid Corporation of China.

-Studies have shown that family owners, in particular, tend to view their firms as assets to pass on to succeeding generations.41 Because the fortunes of the founding family are closely tied to firm performance, incentives are naturally aligned for efficiency.42 Their continuing presence can increase institutional knowledge and create a sense of trust and stability that leads to a lower cost of debt financing.43

-The returns on assets achieved by family-owned firms are comparable to those achieved by widely held firms within the same industry and region.
+Studies have shown that family owners, in particular, tend to view their firms as assets to pass on to succeeding generations.
+41 Because the fortunes of the founding family are closely tied to firm performance, incentives are naturally aligned for efficiency.42 Their continuing presence can increase institutional knowledge and create a sense of trust and stability that leads to a lower cost of debt financing.43 The returns on assets achieved by family-owned firms are comparable to those achieved by widely held firms within the same industry and region.
 But family firms tend to have higher asset turnover, while widely held firms tend to have higher profit margins.
 One reason for higher asset productivity is the premium associated with top brands.
 Many of the strongest luxury fashion brands (including Louis Vuitton, Hermès, and Prada), for instance, share a long heritage of family ownership.
 Family-owned firms in consumer products account for a larger proportion of the total brand value than they do of the sector's total revenue.

-40 Åsa Björnberg, Heinz-Peter Elstrodt, and Vivek Pandit, "The family-business factor in emerging markets," McKinsey Quarterly, December 2014.
+40 Åsa Björnberg, Heinz-Peter Elstrodt, and Vivek Pandit, "The family-business factor in emerging markets," McKinsev Quarterly.
+December 2014.